Speed of coronavirus deaths shocks doctors as New York toll hits new high

 Despite the grim tally, Cuomo said overall trends still appeared positive.
 Cuomo cited a drop in new hospitalizations and other data points as evidence that New York was "bending the curve" and gaining some control over the infection rate.
 Cuomo said the death count would continue at the current level or increase in the coming days as critically ill patients, who have been hospitalized for more than a week and on ventilator machines to assist in breathing, die.

+SCALING BACK TOLL U.S. deaths due to coronavirus topped 14,600 on Wednesday, the second-highest reported number in the world behind Italy, according to a Reuters tally.
+New York has accounted for nearly half of them.

+Officials have warned Americans to expect alarming numbers of coronavirus deaths this week, even as an influential university model on Wednesday scaled back its projected U.S. pandemic death toll by 26% to 60,000.
+Dr. Craig Smith, surgeon-in-chief at Presbyterian Hospital's Columbia University Medical Center in Manhattan, heralded encouraging numbers that suggested a turning tide in Wednesday's edition of his daily newsletter to staff.

-CAN'T GET TESTED Healthcare workers on the front lines of the war against COVID-19 told Reuters they have treated patients while experiencing symptoms of the novel coronavirus but couldn't get tested.
+There were more discharges of patients than admissions for two days running, he said, adding: "Hosanna!"
+But that comes as cold comfort to some healthcare workers on the front lines of the war against COVID-19, who told Reuters they have treated patients while experiencing symptoms of the novel coronavirus but couldn't get tested.

 In Michigan, one of the few hospital systems conducting widespread staff testing found more than 700 workers were infected with the coronavirus - more than a quarter of those tested.
 The continued test shortages - even for the workers most at risk - is “scandalous” and a serious threat to the patients they treat, said Dr. Art Caplan, a professor of bioethics at the NYU Grossman School of Medicine.

-U.S. President Donald Trump has boasted that the United States has tested more people for the novel coronavirus than anywhere else in the world.
-Nevertheless, there were encouraging signs that the virus may not take as great a toll as initially feared.
+U.S. President Donald Trump has boasted that the United States has tested more people for the novel coronavirus than any other country.
+'BIG BANG'

-The University of Washington's Institute for Health Metrics and Evaluation model lowered its projected U.S. death toll by 26%, to 60,000 from 80,000 by August 4.
-The model is one of several that the White House task force has cited.
-The task force previously projected 100,000 to 240,000 Americans could die.

-Dr. Craig Smith, surgeon-in-chief at Presbyterian Hospital's Columbia University Medical Center in Manhattan, heralded encouraging numbers that suggested a turning tide in Wednesday's edition of his daily newsletter to staff.
-There were more discharges of patients than admissions for two days running, he said, adding: "Hosanna!"
+Trump said on Wednesday he would like to reopen the U.S. economy with a "big bang" but not before the death toll is on the down slope.
+Trump did not give a timeframe but his chief economic adviser, Larry Kudlow, said on Tuesday it was possible this could happen in four to eight weeks.

+New York City officials said a recent surge in the number of people dying at home suggests the most populous U.S. city may be undercounting how many have died of COVID-19, the respiratory illness caused by the pathogen.
+"I think that's a very real possibility," Cuomo told his daily news briefing.

 So far New York City's announced death toll has reflected only laboratory-confirmed COVID-19 diagnoses.
-More than 200 people are dying at home in the city daily during the pandemic, up from 22 to 32 during the March 20 to April 5 period a year ago, authorities said.
-The city will now try to quantify how many of those died from coronavirus-related causes and add that to its official toll.
+More than 200 people are dying at home in the city daily during the pandemic, authorities said.

-"People are dying outside the hospital, unfortunately.
-It happens every day," Oren Barzilay, the president of a labor union representing city paramedics, said.
-"I think those numbers, those statistics in New York for deaths would significantly go up if they tested everyone that expired."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)